Best balance transfer credit cards in Canada

 4. 4.

-Continue to make any required minimum payments on your debts during the transition process to avoid late fees.
+Maintain payments: Continue making minimum payments on your old cards until the transfer is complete to avoid late fees.

 5. 5.